colab-coop/bylaws/ARTICLE-3.markdown

 In the event that no group is named Board, the entire Member Body shall take on the duties of the Board.

 Those on the Board shall seek to engage members not serving to serve on future Board, and shall rotate themselves out of Board membership as frequently as pragmatically feasible in a manner that provides opportunities for all coop members to participate.

+#### Changes to Board Membership During a Board Term

+When a Working Member on the Board becomes an Invested Member: The new Invested Member remains on the Board.
+The Invested Board Members are asked to consider stepping down.
+If no one steps down, a new Board is selected.

+When a Board Member knows that they are going to miss 3 or more meetings during a Board term: As soon as they know that they will not be able to attend their third meeting during their 1 year term, they should step down.
+They are replaced with a member of the same type using the usual selection process.
+If someone is absent three times during their one-year term, they automatically step down and are replaced.

+When a Board Member wants to step down: They notify the Board in writing.
+We replace them with a member of the same type using the usual selection process.
+A Board member may step down at any time.

 ### Section 3.5 Org Areas and Working Groups